 Business security and the safety of sites are a constant worry for many companies and businesses.
 Not only are businesses often a target for crime, due to housing expensive equipment, technology and cash on-site, but employees can also become caught up in intrusions or are victims of hate crimes.
-Improving the security of a business is, therefore, front of mind, so we’ve put together a guide on the top ways to improve your business’ security as well as that of your clients.
+With recent data recording a 54% increase in the robbery of business property, the threat level for commercial sites remains persistently high, demanding proactive and professional solutions.
+We’ve put together a guide on the top ways to improve your business’ security as well as that of your clients, ensuring you have access to robust and tailored, high-quality security monitoring services.

 6 ways to improve business security